-Job Cost is the core of the Vista™ by Viewpoint integrated construction management system.
+Job Cost is the core of the Vista™ integrated construction management system.

 It is the place where estimated job costs, actual job costs, projected and committed job costs, and contract revenue posted throughout the accounting modules are accumulated.
 Click on a topic below for more information.